brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Clos 3x3 No Failures](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-clos-3-x-3-no-failure-default-only.png)

-The following sequence of RIFT messages leads to the installation of a default route in the Routing Information Base (RIB) and Forwarding Information Base (FIB) of each leaf node.
+The following sequence of RIFT messages leads to the installation of a default north-bound route in the Routing Information Base (RIB) and Forwarding Information Base (FIB) of each leaf node.
 In this example, we are looking at leaf-1-1 in particular.

  1. All the RIFT nodes have exchanged Link Information Element (LIE) messages and have established adjacencies.
+RIFT LIE messages are similar to OSPF Hello packets.

- 2. Then, each spine node sends a South Prefix Toplogie Information Element (TIE) message to each of the leafs to advertise a default route.
+ 2. Then, each spine node sends a South Prefix Toplogy Information Element (TIE) message to each of the leafs to advertise a default route.
+RIFT TIE messages are similar to OSPF Link State Update packets.

  3. Thus, each leaf node receives a South-Prefix-TIE with a default route from each of its spine nodes.